 Ebenezer Scrooge, Bob Crachit, Tiny Tim -- everyone knows these names.
 Charles Dickens created an unforgettable world in 'A Christmas Carol.'
 Reacquaint yourself with one of the greatest Christmas stories ever written.

 Whether your taste runs spooky or silly, if you're willing to get your hands dirty, a pumpkin can be the perfect canvas to express your Halloween style.
-It's pretty simple, but the more you prepare, the better your results.

 Halloween is just around the corner, so start planning now to throw a "killer" Halloween party.
 We'll take the stress out of planning by showing you Halloween themes that are so fun ... it's scary.